Ananeya/Counter-App/README.md

-Here’s a simple `README.md` file for your counter app:

----

 # Counter App

 A simple counter application built using HTML, CSS, and JavaScript.
 The app allows users to increase, decrease, and reset a numerical counter.